Garlic Shrimp With Broccoli

 Storage and Freezing

-If you happen to have leftovers (lucky you!), store them in an airtight container in the fridge.
+Storing Leftovers: If you happen to have leftovers, store them in an airtight container in the fridge.

 They’ll stay fresh for about 2-3 days.
 When you’re ready to enjoy them again, simply reheat in a pan over low heat or in the microwave, making sure to add a little splash of water or broth to keep everything moist.